SixLabors/docs/articles/fonts/unicode.md

 - `CodePoint`

 If you are debugging a `TextRun` range, a missing glyph, or a mismatch between visible text and string indices, start by checking whether you are reasoning in `char`, `CodePoint`, or grapheme units.

+### Practical guidance

+Use grapheme indexes for user-visible ranges: styling, selection, caret movement, placeholder insertion, and rich text runs.
+That is the unit closest to what a person thinks of as one visible text element, even when it is made from multiple code points.

+Use code points when the question is about Unicode scalar values: probing glyph availability, inspecting script coverage, or understanding encoded sequence length.
+Use UTF-16 indexes only when interoperating with raw .NET string storage or APIs that explicitly require `char` offsets.

+Never assume visible characters, code points, and UTF-16 code units have the same count.
+That assumption is the root cause of most off-by-one text range bugs in emoji, combining marks, and complex scripts.